stormpath/express-stormpath/README.md

 7. **Initialize It**

-  You need to initalize the middlware and use it with your application.
+  You need to initialize the middlware and use it with your application.
 We have options for various use cases.

   **If your app is a traditional website:**